• Skip to primary navigation

 Share

-Croatia’s stunning coast peppered with islands is loved by travelers.
-But another major destination of the country is its capital, Zagreb.
-Due to its location, many leave Zagreb off their Croatia itinerary, but those that have visited will agree that’s a mistake.
+Croatia’s stunning island-peppered coast peppered is loved by travelers.
+Another major destination of the country, though, is its capital, Zagreb.
+Due to its location, many travelers leave Zagreb off their Croatia itinerary, but those that have visited will agree that’s a mistake.

 Very much the cultural capital of Croatia, the best places to visit in Zagreb highlight the history and Balkan character of the city.
 It’s unlikely you’ll find sights like those on this Zagreb itinerary by the coast, making a trip here all the more worthwhile.
 To help you understand why you should go, here’s what to do in Zagreb in 1 day.